-Calvert is the nation's largest socially responsible mutual fund firm with approximately $10 billion in assets under management.
-Calvert offers twenty-nine funds that allow individual and institutional investors to pursue a broad range of investment objectives within a single fund family.
-Calvert also has an extensive lineup of tax-free and taxable fixed income investments.
+Calvert is one of the nation's largest socially responsible mutual fund firms with $15 billion in assets under management.
+Calvert offers forty-one funds that allow individual and institutional investors to pursue a broad range of investment objectives within a single fund family.
+Calvert launched the Calvert Social Index®, a benchmark for measuring the performance of large, U.S.-based socially responsible companies.
+In addition to its equity funds, Calvert has an extensive lineup of tax-free and taxable fixed income investments.
 For more information on Calvert, click on www.calvert.com.

-Calvert mutual funds are underwritten and distributed by Calvert Distributors Inc., member NASD, a subsidiary of Calvert Group.
-(12/04, 5257)
+Calvert mutual funds are underwritten and distributed by Calvert Distributors Inc., member FINRA, a subsidiary of Calvert Group, Ltd., a UNIFI Company. (#7397, 10/07)

 Calvert, a leader in sustainable and responsible investing, headquartered in suburban Washington, D.C., has, since our founding in 1976, set industry standards for asset management excellence - in both the way we select companies for our portfolios and how we serve our clients' interests.
 Our investment approach emphasizes rigorous fundamental research that goes beyond traditional measures to uncover companies with long-term value.
 Through proven investment management, attentive customer service, an innovative family of investment products, and strong marketing capabilities, Calvert serves individual and institutional investors nationwide as well as professional financial advisors